-- 1. T-Shirt Design entries may take any of the following forms: finished T-shirt, digital drawing, or comprehensive full-color computer dummy or proof.
+- 1. T-Shirt Design entries may take any of the following forms: finished T-shirt, digital drawing, or comprehensive full-color computer mock-up.
 Students must submit the best representation of their designs. - 2.
-Entries submitted in a finished shirt format must be displayed over art board, T-shirt board, or cardboard.
-Neither mannequin nor bust displays are permitted.
-Hangers are not permitted. - 3.
+Entries submitted as a finished T-shirt require all graphics to be permanently affixed to the shirt by screen printing, heat transfer, embroidery, or similar. - 3.
 Entries submitted in full-color drawing format or as a computer-generated image must be mounted on art board (foam core or matte board) and must be no smaller than 8 by 10 inches and no larger than 18 by 24 inches.
 The entry may be framed with cut matte board.
-Framing other than matte board is not allowed. - 4.
+Framing other than matte board is not allowed. - 3.
 Entries do not have to be overtly religious in subject or theme.

 Appropriate-appropriate for this festival in subject and taste; overtly religious subjects, symbols, or themes are not required; appropriate level of difficulty.
-See pages 13-14 for content requirements.
+See pages 15-16 for content requirements.

-Initial impression-immediate visual impact; meaning and general intent readily grasped.
+Initial impression-immediate visual impact; meaning and message readily grasped.
 Originality-displays an individualistic style; avoids overused ideas or concepts.